 With every read through, a second draft, third draft, etc. you will be looking at where you can improve/strengthen your manuscript.
 You cannot be overconfident.
 You need to doubt yourself and check, double check, triple check your story.

-Check out my other posts on writing!
+Check out my other book related posts!